nathanjhood/base64/README.md

 [https://stackoverflow.com/questions/180947/base64-decode-snippet-in-c](https://stackoverflow.com/questions/180947/base64-decode-snippet-in-c)

 [A more recent (version 2) revision of this algorithm is also publically available](https://renenyffenegger.ch/notes/development/Base64/Encoding-and-decoding-base-64-with-cpp/).
-My reasons for adapting an earlier version is because I intend to attempt several other encode/decode algorithms using a similar to this implementation, which has slightly less of the functionality specific only to base64 (for example, no base64 URL alphabet) and thus shall be more adaptable into other forms.
+My reasons for adapting an earlier version is because I intend to attempt several other encode/decode algorithms using a similar approach to this implementation, which has slightly less of the functionality tailored specifically for base64, and thus shall be more adaptable into other forms.